-EXPERT INSIGHT: Psychological Counseling, A Piece of the Wellness Puzzle
+EXPERT INSIGHT: Psychological counseling, a piece of the wellness puzzle

-People often come to immersion wellness programs to let go of survival-mode behaviors and to learn how to take better care of their health.
+"People often come to immersion wellness programs to let go of survivalmode behaviors and to learn how to prioritize better self-care.
 Psychological support can help guests as they navigate the emotions that are often revealed when they reconnect with a deeper awareness and sense of wellbeing.
-Life transitions, depression, anxiety, grief, caretaking of others, and loneliness are common contributors to why people have become disconnected from their own needs.
+Life transitions, depression, anxiety, grief, caretaking others, and loneliness are common contributors to why people have become disconnected from their own needs.
 Helping program participants to understand their sources of motivation and obstacles, along with their readiness for change, are key for piecing together the wellness puzzle.

 A licensed professional experienced in wellness counseling can offer participants a safe space to explore this often unchartered territory.
-When a person feels less alone in their suffering, they become more connected to others and themselves.
+When a person feels less alone in their suffering, they become more connected to others and themselves."